Cooperative Retriever and Ranker in Deep Recommenders: Cooperative Retriever and Ranker

 \section{Cooperative Retriever and Ranker}

 In this section, we first overview the training of the CoRR on a training dataset $\mathcal{D}=\{(c,k)\}$, which consists of pairs of a context $c$ and a positive item $k$.
 The context indicates all information except items, such as user, interaction history, time and location.
-Following that, we elaborate on how to train the ranker with hard negative and how to train the retriever by knowledge distillation in CoRR.
+Following that, we elaborate on how to train the ranker with the retriever based on hard negative sampling and how to train the retriever with the ranker based on knowledge distillation.